SkygearIO/guides/intro/integration/js.md

 <h1>{{title}}</h1>
 ```

-## Creating your first record with user interaction
+## Creating your first Skygear record with user interaction

+Let's create our first Skygear record to see if we have successfully set up the app.

 First, you need a button, add the following code to your template file, for the default `AppModule`, it will be `app.component.html`.